Airis-T/ternairis_-101/README.md

 - $A$ XOR $B$
 - $A$ XNOR $B$

-I used some unoptimized Python code to generated and filter all the gates for ternary, and it turns out we now have 162 unique gate combinations, which is **a lot**, but thankfully they're mostly all rotations of each other.\
+I used some unoptimized Python code to generate and filter all the gates for ternary, and it turns out we now have 162 unique gate combinations, which is *a lot*, but thankfully they're mostly all rotations of each other.\
 Armed with the full list as a reference, we now have everything we need to actually connect some wires.

 ## Actually building a computer